 Research published in Metro Vancouver's 'Climate 2050', describes six (6) ways the regional climate will change over the next 30 years.
-Belcarra can expect warmer temperatures (both daytime and nighttime temperatures); longer summer dry spells with rainfall declining by 20%; wetter autumns and winters; more extreme precipitation events with more rain on the wettest days and a higher frequency of heavy rain events; decreased snowpack; and rising sea level that will impact our coastal communities.
+Belcarra can expect warmer temperatures; longer summer dry spells with rainfall declining by 20%; wetter autumns and winters; more extreme precipitation events with more rain on the wettest days and a higher frequency of heavy rain events; decreased snowpack; and rising sea level that will impact our coastal communities.